-The school's e-safety policy, available online and from the school office explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's e-safety policy, available on the school website and from the school office explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.

-Students have supervised access on site and usage in school is monitored through weekly PCE reports.
-The Acceptable Use Policy is sent to parents / children annually and the full policy is available in school.
+Students have supervised access on site and usage in school is monitored through weekly Senso reports.
+The Acceptable Use Policy is sent to parents / children annually and the dull policy is available in school.
 These records of signed procedures are filed in the school office.
-There are e-safety snippets on the weekly school newsletter and the school e-safety policy is available on the school website and from the Headteacher.
+There are e-safety snippets on the weekly school newsletter and the school e-safety policy is available on the school website and from the head teacher.

-All staff receive e-safety training and the school's e-safety coordinators are the Head [Gary Parnaby] and Deputy Head [Imogen Bowden]
+All staff receive e-safety training and the school's e-safety coordinators are Imogen Bowden [Deputy Head] and Gary Parnaby [Head teacher].

 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school collect mobile phones in at the start of the school day, they are stored safely in school and returned to the pupils at hometime.
-Only pupils who walk to school by themselves are allowed to bring a mobile phone to school [therefore it is Year 4 from the summer term, Year 5 & Year 6]
+To minimise inappropriate use, we as a school collect mobile phones in at the start of the day [as the children enter the school grounds], they are stored safely in school and returned to the pupils at hometime.
+Only the pupils who walk to school by themselves are allowed to bring a mobile phone to school [therefore it is Year 4 from the summer term, Year 5 & Year 6].